mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 The variables `$key` and `$value` can have different names and they can be accessed by actions inside the content.

+It's tricky business trying to get the desired whitespace in the output.
+Tools like gofmt may add replace spaces in template content with tabs, so trimming and the use of literal spaces is sometimes necessary.
 To trim preceding whitespace, begin an action with `{{-`.
 To trim following whitespace, end an action with `-}}`.

+Templates support a set of predefined functions that can be called in actions.

+Logical functions that can be used in templates include `and`, `or`, and `not`.

+Comparison functions that can be used in templates include `eq`, `ne`, `lt`, `le`, `gt`, and `ge`.

+Printing functions that can be used in templates include `print`, `printf`, and `println`.

+The `len` function returns the length of its argument.

+The `call` function calls the function specified in its first argument, passing the remaining arguments to it, and returns its result.
+This is useful when a function name is specified in the data being processed.

+The `html` function returns the escaped version of its string argument that is suitable for HTML output.

+The `js` function returns the escaped version of its string argument that is suitable for JavaScript code output.

+The `index` function retrieves a value from a nested structure composed of arrays, slices, and maps.
+For example, suppose the data being processed is in a variable named `data`.
+`index .foo 2 "bar" 3` in a template action is equivalent to `data.foo[2]["bar"][3]` in Go code.

 Let's look a full example.
 Given data describing a person,